Wasps0/Wasps0.github.io/docs/characters.md

 For the intent of letting you experience the game by yourself, and in order to not bury you under too much information, we will not spoon feed you every single aspect of the different chars.
 You will have to discover them by yourself.
 Each chars have different builds that can be played and are viable.
 Some builds are more viable and/or noob friendly than others, and your best bet is to look into [The Guide Center](https://forum.median-xl.com/viewforum.php?f=40) to make up your mind about them.

-That said if you insist, you can go to the 'What class to play' section of the [Newbie guide](https://forum.median-xl.com/viewtopic.php?f=40&t=34407)
+That said if you insist, you can go to the 'What class to play' section of the [Newbie guide](https://forum.median-xl.com/viewtopic.php?f=40&t=34407) or Seekers extremely good tiered [list of builds](https://forum.median-xl.com/viewtopic.php?p=361613)

 # SKILLS
 ![Placeholder](../img/skill_banner.png)